UWNetworksLab/uProxy-p2p/README.md

 1. Clone uProxy and its submodules (and its submodules' submodules...):
 `git clone https://github.com/uProxy/uProxy.git`
+or `git clone git@github.com:uProxy/uproxy.git` if you have your ssh access to github setup (useful if you use 2-step auth for github, which you should do).

+2. Run `sudo gem install sass` to install sass.

-2. Run `./setup.sh`.
+2. Run `bower install` to install any bower dependencies.

+3. Run `npm install`.
 This will install all local dependencies, as appropriate to run in Chrome and Firefox.
 The first time you run this, you'll see lots of npm, bower and grunt messages.
 Check the last couple of lines in case there is an error.

-Note that if any local dependencies have changed (i.e. changes to bower dependencies, updates to FreeDOM), you will have to run `./setup.sh` again to update these dependencies.
+Note that if any local dependencies have changed (i.e. changes to bower dependencies, updates to FreeDOM), you will have to run `npm update` and/or `bower install` to update the dependencies.

 ### Building and installing and running for Chrome